What is the average price for a Wedding DJ?

 How experienced at Weddings they are

-Quality or amount of equipment (this is relevant to sound levels and lighting impact/ WOW factor)
+Quality and amount of equipment (this is relevant to sound levels and lighting impact/ WOW factor)

 Travel Time and costs if they are a long way from your venue

-Extras they may offer, like Uplighting, Confetti Canon, Dry Ice etc.
+They may offer extras like Uplighting, Confetti Canon, Dry Ice etc.

 If there are stairs the equipment needs to be carried up